Skip to main content

 Economies of Exclusion: Money, Labour and Value in Immigration and Asylum Politics (Political Economy Fellowship 2020, Independent Social Research Foundation)

-The proposed research theorises how migrants are made valuable to others through new economies of migration control.
-I draw from broader geographical debates about value, lively commodities, and bioeconomies to think through the economics of securitised migration control.
+In this project, I drew from broader geographical debates about value, lively commodities, and bioeconomies to think through the economics of securitised migration control.
 Research on the privatization, outsourcing, and commodification of migration control practices identifies a number of new political economic orders: immigration industrial complexes, migration industries, detention rights industries, and intimate economies of detention.
 Public-private governance is increasingly common in refugee and migration governance, as state borders and citizenship administration are outsourced in many countries.
-To date, however, these analyses have focused on political and legal problems arising from the delegation of sovereign power, lack of transparency, and the global attenuation of refuge, understanding the problem to be the passage from public to private.
-The proposed project instead argues that privatisation, outsourcing and marketization of migration and asylum control is a reorganisation of authority that incorporates economic governance alongside illiberal immigration practices.
 To understand contemporary migration control regimes, in short, we must examine the novel economic relationships sustain them.
 Analysing privatised immigration detention in the US and asylum-seeker debit cards in the UK, this research proposes a novel theorisation of the circuits of value that allows carceral practices of migration control to expand and endure.

 Research interests